grycap/oscar/docs/deploy-im-dashboard.md

     Once reached the "configured" state, see the "Outputs" to obtain the different endpoints:

+    * console_minio_endpoint: This endpoint brings access to MinIO web user interfaces.
+    * dashboard_endpoint: This endpoint redirects to the Kubernetes dashboard where the OSCAR cluster is built.
+    * local_oscarui_endpoint: This endpoint access to OSCAR user interface.
+In this endpoint, only the user-password process authentication is allowed.
+It can not be accessed with EGI credentials.
+    * minio_endpoint: Endpoint where MinIO is listening to a petition.
+If you access it by the browser, you will be redirected to "console_minio_endpoint".
+    * oscarui_endpoint: Endpoint of OSCAR user interfaces that EGI or user-password credentials are available.
+In both cases, they need the endpoint of the OSCAR variable.

     ![outputs](images/im-dashboard/im-dashboard-07.png)

     The OSCAR UI can be accessed with the username ``oscar`` and the password